andybywire/cfp-framework/README.md

         $ npm install

-4. Run `npm start`.
+4. Run `gulp`.
 Once installed, this is the only command you'll need to run to begin a new session.

-        $ npm start
+        $ gulp

 ## Documentation